 The monofluoroalkene substructure plays a crucial role in various fields of organic synthesis, pharmacology and materials science.
 However, a redox-neutral direct monofluoroalkenylation of prevalent alkyl sources still remains very challenging.
 Herein, the first monofluoroalkenylation of naturally abundant unactivated carboxylic acids via organic photoredox catalytic decarboxylation has been developed.
-This redox-neutral approach avoides the utilization of presynthesized redox-active esters and high energy irradiation, providing a mild and efficient strategy for direct decarboxylative cross-coupling reactions of unactivated carboxylic acids.
-Furthermore, it allows the remarkably and challenging late-stage monofluoroalkenylation of complex molecular architectures such as bioactive Ramipril, Gemfibrozil, dehydroabietic acid, enoxolone and saccharide-derived cyclic α-oxy acid.
+This redox-neutral approach avoids the utilization of presynthesized redox-active esters and high energy irradiation, providing a mild and efficient strategy for direct decarboxylative cross-coupling reactions of unactivated carboxylic acids.
+Furthermore, it allows the remarkable and challenging late-stage monofluoroalkenylation of complex molecular architectures such as bioactive ramipril, gemfibrozil, dehydroabietic acid, enoxolone and saccharide-derived cyclic α-oxy acid.